What Is an Electric Actuator Valve

 What Is a Valve Actuator?

-A valve actuator is a device used to operate a valve by moving every part of the valve in feedback to a control signal.
+A valve actuator is a device used to operate a valve by moving every part of the valve in response to a control signal.
 These components may include the plug, the gate, or the ball.
 It is a motorized system that can automatically or remotely open or close a valve in its most basic form.

 There are several distinct kinds of valve actuators, each of which can be operated uniquely.
 These actuators can be manually operated, pneumatically operated, hydraulically operated, or electrically operated.
 Some actuators are more suitable for rotary motion, while others are better suited for linear motion.